 While many people don’t drink tap water from the faucet, the water is generally safe.
-However, at times, you may notice a strange odor in the water.
+However, at times, you may notice a strange odor in your tap water.
 Is this normal and should you be concerned?

 You may notice a metallic smell in the H2O.
 This usually emanates from mineral deposits of iron, manganese, or zinc.
 These might be deposits that occur naturally in most water sources.
 They might also come from metal particulates from the pipes or water heater.
 In either scenario, this is no cause for serious alarm.